bigbrett/ENGS65_final_project/README.md

 	ASTEROIDS: a console application

 	Created by Brett Nicholas and Daniel Berman
-	ENGS65 15x Professor Eugene Santos
+	ENGS65 15W Professor Eugene Santos
 ========================================================================

-A clone of the original Atari game Asteroids.
+A game based off of the original Atari game Asteroids.